-Facility emissions are already above the Offset and Major Source Thresholds for all criteria pollutant emissions; therefore, SSPE1 calculations are not necessary.
+Facility emissions are already above the Offset and Major Source thresholds for all criteria pollutant emissions; therefore, calculations of the SSPE1 is not necessary.

 4. Post-Project Stationary Source Potential to Emit (SSPE2)

 Pursuant to Section 4.10 of District Rule 2201, the Post Project Stationary Source Potential to Emit (SSPE2) is the Potential to Emit (PE) from all units with valid ATCs or PTOs, except for emissions units proposed to be shut down as part of the Stationary Project, at the Stationary Source and the quantity of Emission Reduction Credits (ERCs) which have been banked since September 19, 1991 for Actual Emissions Reductions that have occurred at the source, and which have not been used on-site.